 Council holds a large amount of current and historic information about the Municipality.

-Citizens have a legally enforceable right to access most of this information and Council is committed to ensuring access to information is open and freely available unless there is an overriding public interest consideration against disclosure of the information.
+Citizens have a legally enforceable right to access most of this information and Council is committed to ensuring access to information is open and freely available unless there is an overriding public interest against disclosure of the information.